-Specifically, Copeland worked closely with teachers to: review and analyze student assessment data; identify specific math program implementation issues and plan appropriate supports; identify key practices of effective math instruction, plan for active student engagement and discourse; and model and observe teachers’ ability to embed key mathematical practices into instructional delivery.
-She often met one-on-one with teachers to coach, model and mentor them on how to deliver rigorous math instruction.
+Specifically, Copeland worked closely with teachers to review and analyze student assessment data; identify specific math program implementation issues and plan appropriate supports; identify key practices of effective math instruction and plan for active student engagement and discourse; and model and observe teachers’ ability to embed key mathematical practices into instructional delivery.
+She often met one-on-one with teachers to coach, model, and mentor them on how to deliver rigorous math instruction.
 Turnipseed and Dr. Love say that most importantly, Copeland made professional learning engaging and enjoyable, infusing an energy in teachers that they then took back to their classrooms.

 “We Doubled Gains and Grew 12 Percent”

 This on-site, job-embedded professional learning with both math instructors and site leaders has impacted district and student outcomes significantly.
 Not only has Priority Charter Schools made impressive strides in student achievement, but also teachers have a renewed sense of confidence and pride in instruction.